-This vegan poutine is easy to make and delicious.
-Made with squeaky vegan cheese curds and a simple gravy, it's perfect comfort food!
+This vegan poutine recipe is easy to make and delicious.
+Made with homemade french fries topped with squeaky vegan cheese curds and rich savoury gravy, it's the perfect comfort food!

 Ah, Canadian poutine.
 Is there a more delicious dish?

 When I first moved to Canada from the UK, I'd never heard of poutine.

 I was introduced to it by friends, but it was several years before I got to try a vegan version.

 Imagine my delight when my local restaurant started offering vegan poutine on their menu, complete with vegan cheese curds!